AWijnker/Data-Science-BG-thesis/README.md

 This repository is created to share the code of the Data Science in Action master thesis.

 Thesis title:
-”I’m so stressed, let’s watchYoutube”: Using sequential andnon-sequential patterns in phoneusage data to predict stress
+”I’m so stressed, let’s watch Youtube”: Using sequential andnon-sequential patterns in phoneusage data to predict stress

 Thesis Author:
 A.M.
 Wijnker

 Note: The R file should be used first, after that the python files can be used.
+My apologies in advance, the code is a little messy.